logo

 Hudec in Shanghai

 Shanghai was clearly Hudec’s city, and he began putting down roots.
-In 1922, he married Gisela Mayer, who was born in Shanghai to a German father and a Scottish mother; the couple had three children.
+In 1922, he married Gisella Mayer, who had been born in Shanghai to a German father and a Scottish mother; the couple had three children.

-In 1925 he left Curry to start his own company, L. E. Hudec, designing a wide range of buildings, in a wide variety of styles: grand villas and sleek apartment houses, churches, hospitals, cinemas, residential compounds, and two of his own homes, working with big real estate developers and wealthy individuals, foreign and Chinese.
+In 1925, he left Curry to start his own company, L. E. Hudec, designing a wide range of buildings, in an even wider variety of styles: grand villas and sleek apartment houses, churches, hospitals, cinemas, residential compounds, and two of his own homes, working with big real estate developers and wealthy individuals, foreign and Chinese.

 Hu-Deco